 Note: Keep in mind that when presenting multiple PowerPoint presentations at the same time, each presentation needs to be manually advanced just like any normal PowerPoint presentation you are running.

 That means that you will have to click between the two different presentation windows to advance each slideshow.

-To learn your PowerPoint slide show shortcuts, see top shortcuts #8 and #9 in the video below.
+To learn your PowerPoint slide show shortcuts, see top shortcuts #8 and #9 in the video below, or click here.

-To learn more keyboard shortcuts like this click here.
+To learn more PowerPoint keyboard shortcuts like this click here.

 Step #4: Repeat and resize your other presentations

-Repeat this same process of your other PowerPoint presentations and then resize them to fit on your screen.
+Repeat this same process for your other PowerPoint presentations and then resize them to fit your screen.

 The one thing to keep in mind as you advanced your slides, is that you will need to click on each presentation individually.
 So make sure you can keep track of where you are in both presentations.

 Obviously the larger your overhead projector or monitor, the more presentations you can fit on your screen at the same time.

 To see a list of the best computer monitors as ranked by PC Magazine, click here.